 Examples of pathways are described below.
 Your board may use different names for each of the pathways from those described below and you should familiarise yourself with the pathways in your clinical area that align with those described here.
+NHS Boards must also undertake risk assessments of clinical areas to help ensure that the high risk pathway is placed appropriately reducing risk to staff, patients and visitors and taking account the hierarchy of controls (see section 5.11 Hierarchy of controls)

 - 1. Known as the High Risk COVID-19 pathway in the UK IPC remobilisation guidance and is more commonly known as the Red pathway in many boards within Scotland. - a.
-Confirmed COVID-19 individuals - Symptomatic or Suspected COVID-19 individuals (as determined by hospital or community case definition or clinical assessment where there is a suspicion of COVID-19 taking into account atypical and non-specific presentations in older people with frailty those with pre-existing conditions and patients who are immunocompromised), - c.
+Confirmed COVID-19 individuals - b.
+Symptomatic or Suspected COVID-19 individuals (as determined by hospital or community case definition or clinical assessment where there is a suspicion of COVID-19 taking into account atypical and non-specific presentations in older people with frailty those with pre-existing conditions and patients who are immunocompromised), - c.
 Those who are known to have had contact with a confirmed COVID-19 individual and are still within the 14 day self-isolation period and those who have been tested and results are still awaited. - d.
 See footnote 1 - 2.
 Known as the Low Risk COVID-19 Pathway in the UK IPC remobilisation guidance and may be commonly known as the Green or Super Green pathway in many boards within Scotland.